mdpiper/knowledge/docker.md

 I got a lot from the [Getting Started][getting-started] tutorial and the video from Dockercon 2020 that accompanies it.

+I also have a [repository of Docker examples](https://github.com/mdpiper/docker-examples).

 ## Docker login

 Get Docker credentials on local machine with `docker login`.